-The goal of the Peer Health Education Program is to enhance emotional and physical well-being among SJSU students.
-Our primary objective is to recruit, train and organize students to conduct health outreach.
+The goal of the Peer Health Education Program is to support the well-being of SJSU students.
 We aim to increase students' awareness and responsible decision-making regarding health and wellness.
-We welcome all SJSU students' skills, creativity, questions, ideas and passion.
+A primary objective is to recruit, train and organize students to conduct health outreach.
+We welcome the skills, creativity, questions, ideas and passion of all SJSU students.

 What is the PEER HEALTH EDUCATION Program?

-- Enhance and develop skills in program coordination, leadership, communication, public speaking and networking.
+- Enhance and develop skills in program coordination, leadership, collaborative teamwork. communication, public speaking and networking.

 - Develop concrete skills to enhance your resume.